ldc-developers/ldc-scripts/ldc2-packaging/pkgfiles/README.txt

 The Visual C++ detection is skipped when running LDC in a 'VS Native/Cross Tools Command Prompt' (i.e., if the environment variable VSINSTALLDIR is set).
-Linking will thus be restricted to the selected target.
+Linking will thus be restricted to the selected target (=> no cross- linking support via '-m32' etc.).

 DUB